rskelly/flood/README.md

 the path geometry, the current elevation, and the maximum elevation traversed by the path are recorded.

-The program also outputs a series of integer rasters, one for each elevation, containing the delinated basins.
+The program also outputs a series of integer rasters, one for each elevation, containing the delineated basins.
 The pixel values are the IDs of the original seeds.
 Optionally, basins can be vectorized and output to files or a spatial database (PostGIS), though this step can be time- consuming.

-Spill points and path geometries can be output to a CSV file (with line geometries represented as WKT linestrings) or to a spatial database.
+Spill or connectivity points and path geometries can be output to a CSV file (with line geometries represented as WKT linestrings) or to a spatial database.

 ### Algorithm